syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

 file is no longer required.

 In the `configure` pipeline any resources that need to be scheduled should also be written to this directory at the end of the container's execution.
+The `delete` pipeline can not schedule resources, so `/output` is just used to communicate information between containers.

 #### Intermediary containers